profburke/git101/03-branch.md

   main
 ```

-The `*` indicates on which branch we are currently working.
+The `*` indicates the branch to which our changes will be committed.

 But what's this `main`?

-It turns out with Git, you're always working on some branch.
-When we first created the repository, we were working on the default branch called, _main_.
+It turns out with Git, you're always working on _some_ branch.
+When we first created the repository, we were working on the default branch called, **main**.

 Let's switch back to it: